eriis1024/SLogo-IDE/doc/DESIGN_PLAN.md

     * public class updateView
         * Method that will update the image after every valid user input)

-    * How API supports features of project:
+    * How API supports features of project: This API represents the internal front-end of our project.
+It will support features including constructing the graphical user interface of the program, creating buttons, listening to user input events, and displaying error messages to the user.
+This API will also contain a text field for the user to input commands.
-    * What resources API uses:
+    * What resources API uses: This API will likely depend on some sort of CSS style sheet to design the UI components of the graphical user interface.
-    * How API is intended to be used:
+    * How API is intended to be used: Users will be able to input commands in the textfield displayed by the API, which then gets sent to the back end of the project to be parsed and read as command functions.
-    * How API could be extended to include additional requirements:
+    * How API could be extended to include additional requirements: The API could be extended in the sense that it could allow for the implementation of various different UI components (perhaps using a Factory design pattern) with different functionalities.
+New error messages could also be easily extended to cover new errors in the backend of the project.
-    * Errors intended to throw:
+    * Errors intended to throw: Error messages will be displayed for cases such as moving out of range of the screen and interacting incorrectly with UI components.

 * **public interface ExternalFrontEnd {**
 	* public class UserInput {
-        *Will acquire all text inputs from the user, if there are any buttons that require the backend to implement the UserInput class will transfer the appropriate information to the backend)
+        * Will acquire all text inputs from the user, if there are any buttons that require the backend to implement the UserInput class will transfer the appropriate information to the backend)

-    * How API supports features of project:
+    * How API supports features of project: This API will be responsible for acquiring the text inputs from the user input into the text field and relaying information to the back end of the project about how UI components will be implemented (if necessary)
-    * What resources API uses:
+    * What resources API uses: This API mostly depends on the text input from the user as well as the different language command files
-    * How API is intended to be used:
+    * How API is intended to be used: The API will recieve information that is inputted into the text field by the user which is sent to the internal back-end of the project to be parsed and processed.
-    * How API could be extended to include additional requirements:
+    * How API could be extended to include additional requirements: The interface could be extended to support commands inputted by the user in differing languages.
-    * Errors intended to throw:
+    * Errors intended to throw: errors related to wrong formats of input commands

 * **public interface InternalBackEnd {**
 	* public class Parser {
         * Will hold the actual algorithm related to parsing SLogo inputs, this class will return an instance of one of the Command classes
 	* public class SimpleCommand {
         * Will be represented by a string and some sort of data point, prospectively an integer value.
-This will represent a command such as "Forward", 60 -- meaning moving the turtle forward by 60 pixels
+This will represent a command such as "Forward", 60 - meaning moving the turtle forward by 60 pixels
 	* public class Command {
         * Will be used for more complex commands such as for loops, etc

-    * How API supports features of project:
+    * How API supports features of project: This API will be responsible for obtaining the user input commands, parsing the commands to then implement the corresponding changes to the graphical interface.
-    * What resources API uses:
+    * What resources API uses: This API will depend on the user input text commands that are passed from the front end of the project
-    * How API is intended to be used:
+    * How API is intended to be used: This API will recieve the input commands from the front end of the project and then parse the strings to process the commands and implement the correct command class
-    * How API could be extended to include additional requirements:
+    * How API could be extended to include additional requirements: Various subclasses (or methods) could be added to the SimpleCommand and Command classes to allow for different commands to be implemented by the user.
-    * Errors intended to throw:
+    * Errors intended to throw: Errors such as wrong format input commands, incorrect usage of UI components, etc...will be processed in this API.

 * **public interface ExternalBackEnd {**
 	* public class Result {
         * Will take in a Command class and apply these changes to an image which will be used to pass to the frontend in ImageView
 	* public class ErrorSender {
-        *Will be able to send errors to the frontend to be displayed by the Console class
+        * Will be able to send errors to the frontend to be displayed by the Console class

-    * How API supports features of project:
+    * How API supports features of project: This API will send errors received from the internal back-end up to the front-end of the project which will then be properly displayed there.
+It will also apply changes to the actual turtle graphic displayed in the front end of the project to correspong woth the user input command.
-    * What resources API uses:
+    * What resources API uses: This API should not rely too much on outside resources, but will depend on the user inputs that are parsed in the internal back end and the command classes that get implemented.
-    * How API is intended to be used:
+    * How API is intended to be used: This API will update the turtle graphic displayed in the graphical interface and will pass errors encountered in the back end of the project to the front end so that error messages can be displayed to the user with context as to why to error occurred or possible solutions to fix it.
-    * How API could be extended to include additional requirements:
+    * How API could be extended to include additional requirements: This API could be extended to support more types of errors encountered in the back end of the project and changes to the turtle graphic could be supported here.
-    * Errors intended to throw:
+    * Errors intended to throw: Errors enountered in the back end of the project will be passed to the front end through this API to then display error messages to the user.

 ## API Example Code